guregu/trealla/README.md

 id = "prolog"
 description = "Prolog Website" source = "libtpl-spin.wasm"
-# This puts the folder "www" as the root for the WASM component.
+# This puts the folder "www" as the root for the Wasm component.
 # You can put init.pl there.
 files = [{ source = "www/", destination = "/"}]
 # allowed_http_hosts determines which hosts can be used to for outgoing HTTP (see: http_fetch/3)